zhenyanghua/pannellum-tour-maker/README.md

 docker run -d --name my-mongo -p 27017:27017 mongo
 ```

-# Big To Do
+# To Do
-1. Add Security
-2. provide a way to save files from application directory to externally mounted storage, such as Google Cloud Storage and AWS S3 Storage
+1. provide a way to save files from application directory to externally mounted storage, such as Google Cloud Storage and AWS S3 Storage